I Caught a Leprechaun – New Fun Song!

 Every year I tell my K-1 students about the Leprechaun that keeps showing up in my room.
 I tell them (for about a week or two before St. Pat’s day) that they need to watch our for leprechauns because those sneaky little guys love to come out this time of year.
 One of the kindergarten teachers also has a little leprechaun game she does with students so we coordinate our stories “Did Mrs. Miller tell you about that Leprechaun she almost caught the other day?”
 They eat it up.
 They really love it when you tell them that if they catch a leprechaun that you get to keep his gold.
 Hilarious and wonderful little game.

 Well, this year a song developed out of it and I wanted to share.
 I took the decorations that I’ve collected over the years and put them in a corner of my room.
 I told all the K-1 kids when they came in that I had CAUGHT a leprechaun and I’ve magically frozen him in a little cage.
-I told them this story:“Today I came into my room in the morning and there were instruments everywhere!
-This nasty little leprechaun was throwing instruments all around my room and was starting to bag up some instruments to take them away.
+I told them this story: “Today I came into my room in the morning and there were instruments everywhere!
+This tricky little leprechaun was throwing instruments all around my room and was starting to bag up some instruments to take them away.
 He already had my golden cymbal in his bag and my golden gong, and all the silver bars off my metallophones and glockenspiels and he was about to go for THESE when I snatched him and put him in this little cage”

 Then I show them the finger cymbals that I pulled off the shelf.